zhiming99/rpc-frmwrk/README.md

 ---
 [`Fri Aug 06 2021 10:05:20 AM Beijing`]
-1. improved the workflow and docker build, so that test cases can run after building.
+1. improved the workflow and docker build, and the test cases can now run automatically.

 [`Mon Jul 31 2021 10:23:00 AM Beijing`]
 1. Made the connection limiter to work.
 Time to merge the `rfcdev` to the master branch.